Couple190/auto-annotated-portfolio/content/pages/projects/project-three.md

 client: Awesome client
 description: >-
-  This project aims at analyzing the gender distribution text generated from ChatGPT-3 by classifying the names used.
+  This project aims at analyzing the gender distribution text generated from ChatGPT-3 by classifying the names used using the spaCy libriary in Python.
 featuredImage:
   type: ImageBlock
   url: /images/gender-classification.png